 It all began in late January of 1692 at the home of Samuel Parris.
-His daughter and niece, Betty and Abigail, began exhibiting strange and destructive behavior.
-They shrieked throughout the house, had convulsions and seizures, entered trance-like states and suffered from high fever.
+His daughter Betsy, and niece, Abigail, began exhibiting strange and destructive behavior.
+They shrieked, had convulsions and seizures, entered trance-like states and suffered from high fevers.
 Parris tried desperately to keep the girls condition a secret, but finally agreed to contact his physician.
 Upon examining the girls, Doctor William Griggs could find nothing physically wrong with them.
 He suggested their condition might be the result of witchcraft.
 The diagnosis of witchcraft, while certainly devastating, was not uncommon at the time.
 Throughout February, Parris prayed for the evil forces to release the girls.

-Soon, more young girls began acting in a similar manner to Betty and Abigail.
+Soon, more young girls began acting strangely.
 One of the girls, Ann Putnam, was the daughter of one of the most influential families in Salem.
 Her family’s support of her accusations helped to legitimize the guilt of the “witches”.

 Other townspeople soon would be accused of engaging in witchcraft.
 The people within the town of Salem became hysterical.
 Even Rebecca Nurse, a mother of eight, would be tried and convicted of witchcraft.
-Several girls claimed that Nurse’s apparition (ghost) tortured them and other witnesses linked her to the unusual deaths of several Salem residents (some residents of Salem used the witchcraft hysteria to settle long-standing arguments).
-She was even accused of having “teets” (what baby mammals suckle to obtain milk form their mother).
-At her trial, 39 of her neighbors signed a petition stating she was a woman of propriety (virtue or goodness).
+Several girls claimed that Nurse’s apparition (ghost) tortured them and other witnesses linked her to the unusual deaths of several Salem residents.
+During her trial, 39 of her neighbors signed a petition stating she was a woman of propriety (virtue or goodness).
 When the jury declared her not-guilty, an uprising nearly occurred.
 The audience was horrified that she was acquitted, and several of the judges were left unsatisfied or left the bench.
 The jury was forced to reconvene and the court brought a confessed witch by the name of Deliverance Hobbs to the courtroom.
 When asked about Hobbs, the nearly deaf Nurse replied ‘she was one of us’.
 After hearing the words of Nurse, the jury returned a guilty verdict.
 Nurse later explained that she had never really heard the question, and that when saying ‘she was one of us’ she meant a co-defendant.
 Nurse was nevertheless hanged on July 19, 1692.
 Other accused witches were tortured until they confessed.
 In all, 26 “witches” were executed in Salem in 1692.